Danny-Yu-X/Danny-Yu-X/README.md

 - 👋 Hi, I’m Danny Yu | @Danny-Yu-X
-- 🎓I am a second-year college student majoring in Computer Science and minoring in Statistics at the University of California, Davis.
+- 🎓I am a third-year college student majoring in Computer Science and minoring in Statistics at the University of California, Davis.
-- 👨‍💻 I am looking for internships and work experience!
+- 👨‍💻 I am looking for internships to work with a collaborative team on software design and development!
-- 👀 I’m interested in programming and technology!
+- 👀 I’m interested in software engineering and technology!
-- 🌱 I’m currently building front-end websites, full-stack applications, and cool games!
+- 🌱 I’m currently building full-stack web applications and am open to learn more in tech!
 - 📫 How to reach me: @dannyyu3512@gmail.com || @dxyu@ucdavis.edu

 <!---